 These days, I rarely buy books.
 They’re too much of an encumbrance for my new travel-light philosophy.
 Even back in my book-buying days, I managed to avoid buying a single boring academic book for my university studies.
 How?
 Because I know how to use a library properly.
 People are sometimes mystified by this.
 “They never have what I want!” is a popular complaint.

 If your national library (such as the British Library in London or the Library of Congress in Washington) is within commuting distance, I recommend getting a [free] library card to this.
-Your national library will be the best-stocked library in your country (if it’s a copyright deposit library, which it probably is, it will have a copy of almost every book published in the last couple of centuries).
+Your national library will be the best-stocked library in your country (and if it’s a copyright deposit library, which it probably is, it will have a copy of almost every book published in the last couple of centuries).

 This article originally appeared in Issue 4 of New Escapologist.
 I’m posting it in honour of the current library situation in Britain, but if you enjoyed it, please consider buying a copy of Issue 4 or one of our other publications.